Results from the 2023 local elections are now available

 Spoilt and damaged ballot papers

-If you have damaged or spoilt your postal vote, you can get a replacement until 5pm on polling day.
+If you have damaged or spoilt your postal vote, you can get a replacement.
 Do not destroy or throw away your postal ballot papers.
 You will need to return them before you can get a replacement.

 Further advice and guidance

 If you want to discuss any aspect of postal vote security please contact the Elections team.

 The Electoral Commission website has further information on voting by post at an election or referendum.